-As at April 30, 2024, the Company had working capital (current assets less current liabilities) of \$229 million compared to \$128.5 million as at April 30, 2023.
-Pursuant to the agreement with CGN, the Company is committed to purchase 200,000 pounds $U_3O_8$ for total future payments of approximately \$13 million in July 2024 and April 2025.
-Payment of \$6.5 million due in July 2024 was made subsequent to April 30, 2024.
-In February 2024, the Company entered into agreements to purchase 250,000 pounds $U_3O_8$ at a weighted average price of US\$103.20 per pound for a total consideration of approximately \$35.6 million.
-The deliveries and payments for such uranium are due in May 2024 and September 2024.
-Payment of approximately \$14 million for 100,000 pounds $U_3O_8$ was made subsequent to April 30, 2024.
+As at April 30, 2025, the Company had working capital (current assets less current liabilities) of \$237 million compared to \$229 million as at April 30, 2024.
+Pursuant to the agreement with CGN, the Company is committed to purchase 100,000 pounds U_3O_8 for future payment of approximately \$6.8 million in January 2026.
+Subsequent to April 30, 2025, the Company purchased a 2.0 % gross revenue royalty on the Aberdeen project in Nunuvat, Canada for \$1 million, sold 350,000 pounds U_3O_8 for cash consideration of \$33.2 million (US\$24.2 million) and purchased 1,456,028 units in Sprott for cash consideration of \$34.3 million (US\$25 million).
 The Company believes that it has sufficient cash and liquid assets available to satisfy its purchase commitments over the next 12 months.

-The Company has not generated any sustained profits from operations and the major sources of financing to date have been the prior issuance by way of sales of Common Shares, sales of short-term investments and uranium inventories, cash receipts from the repayment of a promissory note in a prior year, and the prior BMO Credit Facility.
+The Company has not generated any sustained profits from operations and the major sources of financing to date have been the prior issuance by way of sales of Common Shares, sales of short-term investments and uranium inventories, cash receipts from the repayment of a promissory note in a prior year, and the prior margin loan facility.
 The Company's ability to meet its obligations and finance acquisition activities depends on its ability to generate cash flow from selling its inventories and/or through the issuance of securities of the Company pursuant to equity financings and short-term or long-term loans.
 Capital markets may not be receptive to offerings of new equity from treasury or debt, whether by way of private or public offerings.
 The Company's growth and success is dependent on external sources of financing which may not be available on acceptable terms, or at all.